ehrbase/ehrbase/doc/conformance_testing/EHR.md

 2. The server should set the EHR.system_id value to a known value (defined by the server's configuration).
 3. The default values that should be assigned by the server for is_modifiable and is_queryable are "true", and for the subject it defaults to an instance of PARTY_SELF.
 4. There are no cases to check if the provided ehr_id is valid, since in the [openEHR Service Model](https://specifications.openehr.org/releases/SM/latest/openehr_platform.html#_i_ehr_service_interface) the parameters is typed to UUID, any other format will be an invalid call.
+5. The validity of an EHR_STATUS can be checked in it's JSON form by validating against the JSON schemas https://specifications.openehr.org/releases/ITS-JSON/latest/components/RM